matt-handy/TheAllCommander/README.md

 activate_rdp <username>
 	sets up Remote Desktop access on windows platforms, only supported by C++ daemons at present (public release pending).
 This feature was originally implemented using a dropper which would place Chisel on the target system and utilize it for the port tunneling.
 However, as A/V products are good at finding chisel at the endpoint, this doesn't make for a particularly interesting scenario to model.
 The implementation has switched to using TheAllCommander's own TCP tunneling, which should emulate a much more instructive threat model.

+startSocks5 <port>
+	This command starts a SOCKS5 proxy on TheAllCommander which receives connect requests on the specified port.
+As new connections come in, the connected daemon will forward those incoming connections.
+This allows for tunneled network traffic, similar to the equivalent Meterpreter functionality.

 # Near Term Project Goals
 DNSEmulatorSubdomainComms currently implements traffic hiding within DNS using the tried and true technique of hiding base64 communication in the subdomain, such as <secret message>.domain.com, with responses returned in DNS TXT records.
 In the future, I will be implementing a novel protocol which is less obvious to provide modelling for less trivial heuristic detection.